 No matter what agreement you may have with your client, you will always be responsible for our fees.
 We currently charge $70.00 plus GST per hour plus disbursements.
 If, for any reason, we do not recover the debt from your debtor, you will still be liable for our costs.

 Having said this, with being in business for ourselves for so long, we are fully aware that money does not grow on trees.
-You have our word that we will always be conscious of the amount of time and cost we are incurring on your behalf in relation to the size of the debt and the likelihood of its recovery.
+You have our word we will always be conscious of the amount of time and cost we are incurring on your behalf in relation to the size of the debt and the likelihood of its recovery.
 We will ask you for assistance as often as possible mainly to reduce costs you need to pay us.

 Each case is dealt with on its own merits but we usually commence with a letter of demand which is personally delivered to the debtor.
 That is why it is so important you do not procrastinate with commencing recovery action.

 If the debtor does not respond to our letter of demand, we will recommend you commence Court action.
-After all, that is what we have threatened to do in the letter of demand.
+After all, that is what we have threatened to do within the letter of demand.
 There is absolutely no point in writing a letter of demand if you do not intend to proceed with whatever you threaten.

 The most common form of District Court action we use has three main stages:

-First Step – Notice of Claim:
+First Step – Notice of Proceeding and Statement of Claim:

 Your timing to commence such action is important to ensure the debtor has not moved on without trace.